nomadicmehul/OpenAlt-2018/README.md

 # OpenAlt-2018

 OpenAlt is based on the best on LinuxAlto and Openmobility, and extends its area of interest to Open Data and open access to open-access information (Open Access) topics in public administration and the private sector.
 It will take place on 3-4th Nov.
-2018, Brno, Czech Republic.[Full story](https://openalt.cz/2018/)
+2018, Brno, Czech Republic.
+[Full story](https://openalt.cz/2018/)

 * Title : Serverless Authentication with JWT
 * Description : Authentication is one of the big parts of every application.
 Security is always something that is changing and evolving.
 In this talk, I will cover what JSON Web Tokens (JWTs) are and why using JWTs in your applications when it comes to security is awesome.